 Before you start that instrumentation, read on to learn about the different components that make up a distributed trace, and how the data from that instrumentation makes it into Cloud Observability where you can view and work with it.

 In distributed tracing, a trace is a view into a request as it moves through a distributed system.
 Multiple spans represent different parts of the workflow and are pieced together to create a trace.
 A span is a named, timed operation that represents a piece of the workflow.

 The diagram above shows one trace made up of several spans.

-In Lightstep Observability, you view traces as a “tree” of spans that reflects the time that each span started and completed.
+In Cloud Observability, you view traces as a “tree” of spans that reflects the time that each span started and completed.
 It also shows you the relationship between spans.
 Here’s a simplified view of a trace, as it relates to the request above.

 A trace starts with a root span where the request starts.
 This root span can have one or more child spans, and each one of those child spans can have child spans.

 Child spans don’t always finish before their parent when the two are asynchronous.
 For example, an RPC call might time out, and so the parent span finishes before the “hanging” child span.

 As you can see in the above illustration, there can be two types of child spans.
 A

 ChildOf span is one where the parent depends on that child span’s result (like the relationship of the load balancer and the auth span).
 Spans doing concurrent (perhaps distributed) work may all individually be the